IELTS by The British Council

 Who Should Take the IELTS

-The British Council IELTS is primarily an English language test.
+The test is primarily an English language test.
 The test is a reflection of your expertise in reading, writing, speaking and understanding English.
 Thus, it consists of the following 4 parts:

 - Listening Section

 As you can see from the afore-mentioned list that if you wish to fare well in the examination you will have to be skilled not only in reading and writing in English but also be able to distinguish English spoken with or without an accent.

 The Listening section comprises 4 parts.
 Based on the recordings that you hear you will have to answer 40 questions, for which you will get 30 minutes.
 The Reading section is divided into 3 parts.
 Here too you will have to answer 40 questions and you will get 60 minutes to solve them.
 In the Writing section you will have to write 2 essays of 150 and 250 words respectively.
 You will get 60 minutes to write the samples.
 The Speaking test is sometimes administered on the same day or on another day, which depends on the authorities.
 You will have to complete the Speaking test within 14 minutes.
 Thus, the total time for the examination is almost 2 hrs 45 minutes.

 The Listening section requires special attention, since you will need to develop an ear for distinguishing English spoken with an accent.
 This skill can be developed only with practice.
 One of the methods of preparing for this section is by getting yourself acquainted with common idioms and proverbs.
 Moreover, you should practice speaking in English as well.
 This will prepare you for the Listening, as well as, the Speaking sections of IELTS.
 This brings us to the eligibility criteria for the test.
 The following section outlines who should appear for IELTS.